westlicht/performer/_pages/manual/index.md

 <h2 id="introduction">Introduction</h2>

-**per\|former** is an open source and open hardware eurorack sequencer module.
+**PER\|FORMER** is an open source and open hardware eurorack sequencer module.
 It packs a lot of functionality into a small form factor and was designed both as a versatile sequencer in the studio as well as for live performance.
 To fully take advantage of all the features available in this module, it is highly recommended to study this document carefully..

 The [Concepts](#concepts) chapter introduces the overall architecture and functionality of the sequencer.
 The [User Interface](#ui) chapter gives an overview of the user interface and introduces key concepts of how to use the sequencer.
 The [Pages](#pages) chapter goes into more detail in terms of functionality and user interface of the various modes and contexts in the sequencer and introduces common workflows.